 What are the pros and cons of a SaaS business model?

 One of the clearest advantages of SaaS is its accessibility.
-Users need an internet connection and a web browser, which makes SaaS OS-agnostic and greatly versatile.
+Users only need an internet connection and a web browser, or an app downloaded and installed on your device.
+This way, there is no need for a specialist to manually look for the installation of the product, which makes SaaS OS-agnostic and versatile.

 SaaS enables centralized software updates.
 That is, once the SaaS company deploys an update on the Cloud, every user can download it and update their software immediately.
 This facilitates a seamless business operation as there is no downtime or need for extensive security or compatibility testing, as would be the case with on-premises deployments.